loicmathieu/bigmemory-monitoring-extension/README.md

 ## Use Case

 BigMemory is an enterprise distributed cache made by Terracotta (a division of Software AG) on top of the well known Ehcache framework (which is a standards-based cache for boosting performance, offloading your database, and simplifying scalability).

 The bigmemory-monitoring extension gathers metrics for a specific BigMemory server (aka BigMemory Max) and sends them to the AppDynamics Metric Browser.
 It's important that all the nodes of the cluster (the server array) use the extension.

 It has been tested with both BigMemory Max version 4.0.x and 4.1.x.

 ## Installation
 <ol>
-	<li>Gather the latest BigMemoryMonitor zip file from the dist directory</li>
+	<li>Gather the latest BigMemoryMonitor zip file from the 'releases' directory</li>
-	<li>Deploy the file BigMemoryMonitor.zip found in the 'dist' directory into the &lt;machineagent install dir&gt;/monitors/ directory.</li>
+	<li>Deploy the file BigMemoryMonitor-x.x.x.zip found in the 'releases' directory into the &lt;machineagent install dir&gt;/monitors/ directory.</li>
 	<li>Unzip the deployed file.</li>
 	<li>
 		Open &lt;machineagent install dir&gt;/monitors/BigMemoryMonitor/monitor.xml and configure the BigMemory parameters.